LOOKING TO THE FUTURE, A ‘MAKER’ INSPIRED NEW TECH SCHOOL

 With a focus on creating an immersive, collaborative and student-led learning environment, the Architecture of the Banyule Nillumbik Tech School (BNTS) located at Melbourne Polytechnic’s Greensborough Campus references the internal programs through the building’s external skin.

-James Hardie’s ExoTec™ façade panels were used to bring the design of the building form to life.
-The versatile and customisable cladding was used to represent the bending of white light passing through a prism creating the colours of the rainbow and bringing the building to life.
+James Hardie’s ExoTec™ facade panels were used to bring the design of the building form to life.
+The versatile and customisable cladding products were used to represent the bending of white light passing through a prism creating the colours of the rainbow and bringing the building to life.

 The complex pixilated design gives context to the facility by showcasing the intersection between disciplines encouraged by the Tech School programs.
 The ExoTec panels, which can be cut and painted onsite, are pre-sealed and pre-primed for minimal paint preparation and provide a robust and crisp aesthetic adding to the architecture of this standout facility for the community.